logo

 If you suspect financial abuse, approach the situation with empathy.
 Listen actively and treat the client with sensitivity and respect.
 Where possible and if safe to do so, ensure discussions happen in a private, secure environment.

-While there is no obligation, your financial guidance can empower them to make informed decisions.
+Your financial guidance can empower them to make informed decisions.
 There are support services across Australia dedicated to assisting victims.
 You can refer them to external financial abuse resources such as ASIC’s Money Smart moneysmart.gov.au which has information on how financial abuse victims can gain financial independence.
 You can also connect your client to organisations that offer financial assistance and support such as the Centre for Women’s Economic Safety cwes.org.au.

 Regularly checking in with your client and adjusting plans as they need can also help them towards reaching financial stability.